-Annette SINGER - Obituary
+Annette Singer - Obituary

-ZIMMERMAN SINGER, Annette 4/11/1919 - 10/7/2020 Born in Baltimore, MD, she was a graduate of Eastern High School Class of 1935, just prior to her sixteenth birthday, and she graduated from the Maryland Institute of Art in 1938.
+Born in Baltimore, MD, she was a graduate of Eastern High School class of 1935, just prior to her sixteenth birthday; and she graduated from the Maryland Institute of Art in 1938.

 In 2004, she left Florida for Massachusetts to settle near her beloved children.